M-earnest/didactic-jupyterbook-workshop/general-information/index.md

 ## Course Structure

 [Chapter 0.
-Preparation](https://m-earnest.github.io/didactic-jupyterbook-workshop/content/account.html) will lead you through the basic prerequisities to follow along.
-All you really need is a PC/Tablet, a GitHub account and a modern browser (chrome, firefox etc.).
+Preparation](https://m-earnest.github.io/didactic-jupyterbook-workshop/content/account.html) will lead you through the basic prerequisites to follow along.
+All you really need is a PC/Tablet, a GitHub account, and a modern browser (chrome, firefox etc.).

 [Chapert 1.
-Open Educational Resources](https://m-earnest.github.io/didactic-jupyterbook-workshop/general-information/why_oer.html) will provide context, discuss the didactic opportunities/benefits of using open and accessible teaching materials and show you why we believe that our approach to OER is worthwile.
+Open Educational Resources](https://m-earnest.github.io/didactic-jupyterbook-workshop/general-information/why_oer.html) will provide context, discuss the didactic opportunities/benefits of using open and accessible teaching materials and show you why we believe that our approach to OER is worthwhile.

 [Chapter 2.
-Creating your own OER](m-earnest.github.io/didactic-jupyterbook-workshop/content/4_additional/quick_tutorial_ws.html) will walk you through the process of creating, adapting and hosting your own course materials.
+Creating your own OER](m-earnest.github.io/didactic-jupyterbook-workshop/content/4_additional/quick_tutorial_ws.html) will walk you through the process of creating, adapting, and hosting your own course materials.
 You will also learn how to make your courses more interactive and how to use GitHub to collaborate with others.

 Following the guided group session, you will have time to actively flesh out [your own course concept](https://m-earnest.github.io/didactic-jupyterbook-workshop/general-information/assignment.html) or to plan collaborative work with a partner.